ruilov/GitClient-Release/README.md

 <b> File List </b>

-The next screen will give your the optiosn to `Push to repo` and `Pull from repo` as well as a list of files. `Push to repo` uploads to GitHub and `Pull from repo` downloads to Codea.
+The next screen will give your the options to `Push to repo` and `Pull from repo` as well as a list of files. `Push to repo` uploads to GitHub and `Pull from repo` downloads to Codea.

 <b> Diffs </b>